oasis-tcs/odata-specs/odata-data-aggregation-ext/8 Conformance.md

 ## ##subasec Special Thanks

-The contributions of the OASIS OData Technical Committee members, enumerated in [OData-Protocol](#ODataProtocol), are gratefully acknowledged.
+The contributions of the OASIS OData Technical Committee members, enumerated in [#OData-Protocol#Participants], are gratefully acknowledged.

 ## ##subasec Participants